Is Cannabis Testing Now for Growers Too?

 “We know Medicinal Genomics well and they identified cannabis testing as something that could really benefit from simple molecular diagnostic methods,” he explains.

 And as a broad diagnostic technique, Tanner’s detection method can be used by nearly anyone to test for genetic material.
-So far, it’s helped test pregnant women for the zika virus in Puerto Rico and run diagnostics in the International Space Station.
+So far, it’s helped to diagnose tropical diseases and run diagnostics in the International Space Station.
 But back down on Earth, it’s helping cannabis growers understand if their plants are safe for consumers.
 Quite the trip.

 And luckily for remote growers, the technique doesn’t require the bulky equipment used accredited testing labs or even live electricity.
 Just the youPCR kit, a smartphone, and a cup of hot water.